life-itself/second-renaissance/content/ecosystem/cohere/profiles/Lunt_Foundation.md

 y: 224
 x: 567
 ---

+_2025-08-25 Update: No longer active?
+Website is no longer available_

 >**The Lunt Foundation** promotes regenerative solutions growing wealth from the perspectives of ecology, well-being and community.
   >
 >Through our work, we seek to contribute to the elevation of collective consciousness for a more harmonious and loving world.